 - In India, children are forced to beg on the street

-- In Ethiopia, children are sold into domestic slavery and marriage
+- In Ethiopia, children are sold into domestic slavery

 - In Thailand, children are trapped on fishing boats